 This is the most simple way of dividing the aorta and its branches, however it is suggested that unless you are a seasoned anatomist, one of the other methods should be looked at first, for clarity.
 Here, the aorta and its main branches are divided into the thoracic aorta and the abdominal aorta, which happen to be separated by the diaphragm.

 This is the most complex of the three strategies, but for first time students it is comprehensive and will give any anatomist a solid base of aortic knowledge.
 The aorta is divided up into seven sections which are listed below:

-- The aortic valve which is situated in the posterior superior wall of the left ventricle;
+The aortic valveis situated in the posterior superior wall of the left ventricle.

-- The aortic root which exists between the aortic valve and the sinotubular junction;
+The aortic root exists between the aortic valve and the sinotubular junction.

-- The ascending aorta which can be seen between the sinotubular junction and the brachiocephalic artery, which is the largest of the aortic branches.
+The ascending aorta can be seen between the sinotubular junction and the brachiocephalic artery, which is the largest of the aortic branches.
 The ascending aorta is contained within the pericardial sac and is covered by a visceral layer of serous pericardium.

 The descending thoracic aorta runs between the left subclavian artery and the first branch of the abdominal aorta which is the celiac artery.
 It is situated posteriorly in the thorax, close to the vertebral column to which it offers a blood supply.

 The abdominal aorta starts with the celiac artery and continues with the superior mesenteric artery, the left and right renal arteries and the inferior mesenteric artery.
 It supplies all the major organs of the abdomen.

 The thoracoabdominal aorta is the last section, which starts at the level of the last abdominal branch and ends at the bifurcation of the aorta into the left and right common iliac arteries.